CAN WE HELP YOU WITH…

-Three main things to bear in mind when creating print-ready artwork…
+There are 3 main things to bear in mind when getting your artwork ready for print…

 Does your document contain crop marks?